 Truth is that I had never heard of Cusco and had very little idea what to expect.
-This was a pre-arranged tour so research was not necessary and I let the experience just sweep me along.
+This was a pre-arranged tour so research wasn’t necessary and I let the experience just sweep me along.

 So it came as a bit of a surprise that this provincial town and ancient Inca capital is packed with a vast array of historical sites and experiences.
 Cusco is certainly worth whatever time you can give it.
 Our group was led by SAS Travel‘s Christian Gonzales and, like all our Peruvian guides, he had a great deal of knowledge and an obvious love of his country’s history and culture.

 Our first stop was at Sacsayhuaman, an Inca ceremonial site and probably the place you think of when you imagine Inca walls.
 It was where the Inca’s court (“inca” literally means “king”) would witness priestly predictions for the coming season.
 The priest accomplished this by ripping the beating heart from a llama and evaluating the patterns of blood that dripped down his arm.
 Peru is subject to extreme weather swings due to changes in ocean temperature — el Nino — and knowledge of the coming year was important to their survival.